 Since graduate assistants usually engage in verbal instruction, high proficiency in English is necessary.
 The University requires that all foreign GA applicants take the TOEFL exam and score 600 or better on the paper version (PBT) or 100 or better on the internet version (iBT).
 The scores of listening and speaking should be higher than 25 for applicants with iBT.

-You may download a graduate assistant application here.
+Download a graduate assistant application form.
 Send your completed application, plus a copy of your current transcript, to the Economics Department office at the following address:

 University of Hawaii at Manoa